Ronnie Hawkins: Career

-Robbie Robertson wrote in his 2016 memoir Testimony about how he and his band The Suedes had opened for The Hawks at the Dixie Arena in the west end of Toronto when he was fifteen.
+Robbie Robertson wrote in his 2016 memoir Testimony about how his band the Suedes and he had opened for the Hawks at the Dixie Arena in the west end of Toronto when he was 15.
 He described Hawkins spinning, flipping, and camel walking when Jimmy Ray "Luke" Paulman launched into a solo on his lead guitar, then tumbling and landing at Paulman's feet.
-He said of the show, "It was the most violent, dynamic, primitive rock 'n' roll I had ever witnesssed, and it was addictive."
+He said of the show, "It was the most violent, dynamic, primitive rock 'n' roll I had ever witnessed, and it was addictive."
 It was also the first time he saw Levon Helm, whom he described as a "young beam of light on drums" at the center of it all.

-The Hawks were playing at Le Coq d'Or for a couple more weeks, and Robertson hung around them as much as possible, hoping he could absorb some of their southern "mojo".
-One afternoon he overheard Hawkins say he needed some new songs since they were going into the studio to record the next month.
-Hoping to ingratiate himself, Robertson stayed up all night and wrote two songs, "Someone Like You and "Hey Boba Lu", and played them for Hawkins the next day.
+The Hawks were playing at Le Coq d'Or for a few more weeks, and Robertson hung around them as much as possible, hoping he could absorb some of their southern "mojo".
+One afternoon, he overheard Hawkins say he needed some new songs, since they were going into the studio to record the next month.
+Hoping to ingratiate himself, Robertson stayed up all night and wrote two songs, "Someone Like You" and "Hey Boba Lu", and played them for Hawkins the next day.
 The showman was impressed and recorded both of them for his new album, Mr Dynamo.

-A year later, in 1960, Robertson pawned his prized 1957 Fender Stratocaster to buy a bus ticket south from Toronto to Fayetteville, Arkansas, to audition for a job with Ronnie Hawkins and the Hawks, "the most wicked rock 'n' roll band around".
+A year later in 1960, Robertson pawned his prized 1957 Fender Stratocaster to buy a bus ticket south from Toronto to Fayetteville, Arkansas, to audition for a job with Ronnie Hawkins and the Hawks, "the most wicked rock 'n' roll band around".
 Levon Helm met the guitarist at the Greyhound bus station and initiated him into the ways of the Deep South.
 This was Robertson's first time in the South, and he was hoping to take the place of Fred Carter, Jr., who had played with Hawkins's cousin, Dale Hawkins, and Roy Orbison.
 The band went to Levon Helm's home town of Helena in the Mississippi Delta, where Robertson spent some time at the Helms' family farm.